waikarpranav/Generative-AI-Course/1.OBSIDIAN/01 - Python Basics/Notes.md.md

 ---

-## 🐍 Python Standard Library Overview
+## Lecture 12:🐍 Python Standard Library Overview

 ### 📌 What is the Standard Library?